Huguitis/aoi.js-documentation/src/functions/util/fetch.md

 ---
 title: $fetch
-description: $fetch will fetch information about a given method using Discord API.
+description: $fetch will fetch information about a given method using Discord's API.
 id: fetch
 ---

-`$fetch` will fetch information about a given method using Discord API.
+`$fetch` will fetch information about a given method using Discord's API.

 ## Usage